ahmed217/batchspawner/README.md

    ```bash
    $ pip install -e  .
    ```
-   If you don''t actually need an editable version, you can simply run
+   If you don not actually need an editable version, you can simply run

    ```bash
    $ pip install  https://github.com/farukahmedatgithub/batchspawner.git      (it did not work for me)